-- Execute a server script directly on servers or server groups and execute scripts in the Global Shell.
-See Running a Server Script (Saved Script or Ad-Hoc Script) on page 250 and Running an OGFS Script on page 257 for more information. - Add a script to a software policy and execute the script by attaching the software policy to the server and then remediating the server against the software policy.
+Execute a server script directly on servers or server groups and execute scripts in the Global Shell.
+See Running a Server Script (Saved Script or Ad-Hoc Script) and Running an OGFS Script for more information.

+Add a script to a software policy and execute the script by attaching the software policy to the server and then remediating the server against the software policy.
 See the SA User Guide: Software Management for more information.